szgula/UofG_Robotics_TDP/docs/Basic_Actions/Go_Around_Point.md

 This action generates a robot control signal (wheel velocities) to go around a point at a given distance from the robot's centre
 (distance perpendicular to the robot's heading).

-Possible use cases are, for example, getting into an appropriate position to kick the ball and obstacle avoidance.
+Possible use cases are, for example, getting to an appropriate position to kick the ball or obstacle avoidance.

 This action is implemented in the function `go_around_the_point()`.